wrr/drop/README.md

 ## Drop technical characteristics
-This list is intended as a quick overview of how Drop works for readers familiar with Linux internals:
+A quick overview of how Drop works:

 * Requires Linux user namespaces.
 * Uses `pasta` for networking (requires `passt/pasta` package to be installed)